IACC Member Biographies

 Tiffany R. Farchione, M.D.

-Deputy Director, Division of Psychiatry Products, U.S. Food and Drug Administration (FDA)
+Director, Division of Psychiatry, Center for Drug Evaluation and Research, U.S. Food and Drug Administration

 Dr. Tiffany Farchione joined the IACC as a Federal member in 2012.
 She received her medical degree from Wayne State University in Detroit, Michigan, and completed adult residency and child & adolescent fellowship training at the University of Pittsburgh's Western Psychiatric Institute and Clinic.
 Dr. Farchione is board certified in both general and child & adolescent psychiatry.
-Prior to joining FDA in 2010, Dr. Farchione was affiliated with the University of Pittsburgh Medical Center, and was on the faculty of the University of Pittsburgh.
-As the Deputy Division Director in the Division of Psychiatry Products at FDA, Dr. Farchione is involved in the oversight of new drug review for all psychiatric drug development activities conducted under INDs, and the review of all NDAs and supplements for new psychiatric drug claims.
+Prior to joining FDA in 2010, Dr. Farchione was affiliated with the University of Pittsburgh Medical Center and was on the faculty of the University of Pittsburgh.
+As the Director of the Division of Psychiatry Products at FDA, Dr. Farchione is involved in the oversight of new drug review for all psychiatric drug development activities conducted under investigational new drug applications, and the review of all new drug applications and supplements for new psychiatric drug claims.

 Walter J. Koroshetz, M.D.

 Director, National Institute of Neurological Disorders and Stroke, National Institutes of Health